-Core Direct means that the Roon server’s outputs are used directly by the operating system and thus not using RAAT internally, if the DS’ built in server is used.
+Core Direct means that the Roon server’s outputs are used directly by the operating system and thus not using RAAT internally if the DS’ built-in server is used.
 If an external server is used, as is the case at this point in the review, then RAAT is still used between the external server and the Roon installation on the DS.
-If Local Playback is enabled (see above screengrab), the Audio Settings panel in Roon will have two sections where outputs can be chosen: one labelled “Connected to Core” and one labelled “Networked”.
+If Local Playback is enabled (see above screengrab), the Audio Settings panel in Roon will have two sections where outputs can be chosen: one labeled “Connected to Core” and one labeled “Networked”.
 The former is connected directly while the latter is using RoonReady.

 Via RoonReady, the external server (in this case a Windows PC) or the DS’ internal Roon Server talks via the RAAT protocol (Roon Advanced Audio Transport) to the RoonReady renderer/player app and this is the method that Antipodes recommend for the DX.
 The added advantage of having both server and renderer / player (RoonReady) in the same device is that they do not need to use the comms layers that sit underneath RAAT when the two apps talk across a network and according to Antipodes this leads to better sound.